Henslow's SparrowCentronyx henslowii

 - Cool Facts

-- The Henslow's Sparrow sings most actively at dawn and dusk, but sometimes sings all night long.
+- Henslow's Sparrows sing most actively at dawn and dusk, but sometimes sing all night long.

-- The Henslow's Sparrow takes flight only with great reluctance, preferring to flee from threats by running through the grass.
+- Henslow's Sparrows take flight only with great reluctance, preferring to flee from threats by running through the grass.

-- Originally the distribution of Henslow's Sparrow was concentrated in two areas: the central prairies of the United States and the coastal marshes of the Atlantic Coast.
-As the forests in the intervening states were cut down, the Henslow's Sparrow moved into the newly created grasslands, connecting the two centers of distribution.
-It has largely disappeared from coastal marshes.
+- Historically, populations of Henslow’s Sparrow were concentrated in two areas: the central prairies of the US and coastal marshes along the Atlantic.
+As land was cleared between these two regions, Henslow’s Sparrows moved into newly created grassland and largely disappeared from coastal marshes.

-- The oldest recorded Henslow's Sparrow was at least 6 years, 6 months old when it was recaptured and rereleased during banding operations in Louisiana in 2001.
+- The oldest recorded Henslow’s Sparrow was more than 6 years old when it was recaptured and rereleased in Louisiana in 2001.